timbertson/autonose/readme.md

 1. [done] watcher: detect tests run and which files they touch
 2. [done] runner: file modification tracking
 3. [done] watcher: only rerun tests relevant to changed files
-3. runner: use watcher info to rerun tests
+3. [done] runner: use watcher info to rerun tests
 4. gui: basic terminal (curses) which basically just watches test run output, with a status line at the bottom
+2. runner: *proper* file modification tracking (dynamic, instead of static)
 5. runner: prioritising of tests-to-run
 6. hooks for third parties
 7. GUI: cocoa? wx? gtk? tk? a ruddy AJAX page? so many options :/